Ahsan-Research/Profile/README.md

 - **Microsoft Most Valuable Professional (MVP)** | *November 2013 – Present*
 - Chapter Leader: **PASS (The Community for Data Professionals)** and **Docker**

 Thank you for visiting my profile!
-Feel free to connect with me or explore my repositories to learn more about my work.
+Feel free to connect with me.
+Explore my repositories to learn more about my work.